LupCode/java-sse-client/README.md

-# java-sse-client
+# Event Stream Client for Server-Sent Events
-Native Java 11 implementation of a HTTP event stream client to listen for Server-Sent Events (SSE)
+Full implementation of a HTTP event stream client that listen for Server-Sent Events (SSE).
+Requires Java 11 or higher, no other libraries are needed.

 ### How to use:
 ``` java